 — Rabbi Gordon

-You can find directions to the cemetery here.
+You can find directions and a map to the cemetery here.

 The Congregation Berith Sholom cemetery lies within the Elmwood Hill Cemetery in Troy, NY.
 The Congregation owns two areas for burial separated by a few hundred yards.
 The old cemetery was established in the 1800s, and the newer area was purchased early in the 21st century with funds bequeathed to the congregation by Ruth Marinsky z”l.
 The original gate was restored in 2022 in memory of Alan Ira Sirvint z”l by his husband Ed Rhubart.